Agentic-Intelligence-Lab/Agentic-Intelligence-Lab.github.io/index.md

 # Research Areas

 Our team at the Department of Data and Systems Engineering, The University of Hong Kong, specializes in **Learning for Sequential Decision-Making and Continuous Control.**

+{% capture col1 %}

 We are particularly interested in advancing the following research areas: